Las Vegas, Nevada

 This is the second puzzle I've done at MagicCon and it's easily my favourite part (aside from the Magic, of course).
 It's kind of like an escape room puzzle, but magic themed.
 It usually consists of figuring out a bunch of words based on clues, and then using those words as a cipher for a different part of the puzzle.
 The booth for the puzzle is usually themed really well and has a cool vibe.
 I had a lot of fun doing the puzzle with the other players while I was there.
 I got a "red mana" pin and left to hit the lounge before the breakfast spread was taken away.
 I also wanted to pick up my daily stuff for having a Black Lotus badge.
 I hadn't realized how many free "events" came with the Black Lotus badge, and had foolishly signed up for scheduled events.
 I got my daily stuff, filled my bag with sodas and apples and left immediately to get to my event.

-I signed up for the Gavin Unknown event and was in flight A. The event was supposed to start at 11:30 but I didn't get seated until 11:50, notably after flight B. The announcements were difficult to hear and myself and a lot of other players were somewhat confused.
-I just kept refreshing Companion until it gave me a table number.
+I signed up for the Gavin Unknown event and was in flight A. The event was supposed to start at 11:30 but it started a little late.
+The announcements were a little difficult to hear, but eventually Companion gave me a table number.
 I sat down, Tabak gave a speech while product was handed out, and then we started build.

 It was commander, but we didn't have to follow the color restriction or singleton rules.
 It was a 60 card deck minimum with a starting life of 30.
-I liked how our "opponent stamp card" also reiterated these rules.
-Where I was seated I couldn't see the gold gathering point that was being used for matchmaking but enough other players pointed to it that it was fine.
+I liked how one of the handouts with the sealed also reiterated these rules.

 Trumpeting Snares

 I controlled Ensnaring Bridge and my opponent cast Angel's Trumpet, and there was as little confusion about whether a creature tapped for an activated ability would cause its controller to lose life.
-It won't, but Angel's Trumpet isn't entirely clear about that.
+It won't.

 Lost Breaks

-I had my next event around 4:30, so I decided get some lunch in the food court, which had been rethemed to be Magic oriented, and then to just hang out in the Black Lotus lounge, and refill my sodas.
+I had my next event around 4:30, so I decided get some lunch in the food court, which had been rethemed to be Magic oriented.
+Aftewards I made my way to the Black Lotus lounge, to refill my sodas.
 I also used this time to check out the Lost Tavern.
 This was a really cool ambient place with live performers and a cash bar.
-I didn't buy anything but liked the music and atmosphere.
+I liked the music and atmosphere.
 Unfortunately, because walking across the hall took about 15-20 minutes, I actually didn't get that long of a break before my next event.

 Mysterious Sealed